Power of acceptance: General rule

 If an offer is revocable, and the offeror's death occurs before acceptance, then the offeree's power of acceptance may or may not be terminated, depending on whether the offeree has notice of the offeror's death at the time of acceptance.

-In the English case Coulthart v Clemenston, it was held that the offeree could not accept the offer after being notified of the offeror's death.
-And in another English case Bradbury v Morgan, it was suggested that the offer could be accepted, provided that the offeree had no notice of the offeror's death at the material time.
+Historically, in the English case of Bradbury v Morgan (1862) it was found that an offer could be accepted, provided that the offeree had no notice of the offeror's death at the material time, whereas in Coulthart v Clemenston (1879) it was held that the offeree could not accept the offer after being notified of the offeror's death.
+In the latter case, "the notice, and not the mere fact of death" was the key factor.

 Reliance

 Reasonable reliance on an offer by the offeree, even without the notice of the offeror's death, will not make the offeror's estate liable.
 In the American case Browne v.
 McDonald, a man sent his niece to the plaintiff school.
 Before he died, he promised the plaintiff that he would pay the expenses so incurred.
-The niece stayed in the school for two years during which the plaintiff learnt that the man had passed away.
+The niece stayed in the school for two years, during which the plaintiff learnt that the man had died.
 The defendant who was the man's estate refused to pay.
 The plaintiff then sued the defendant for payment.
 It was held that liability was terminated upon the offeror's death.
 It was irrelevant to consider whether the plaintiff had no notice of the offeror's death and had substantial, reasonable reliance.